sylabs/singularity-admindocs/configfiles.rst

 Default runtime (native vs. OCI)
 ================================

-Starting with version 4.0, {Singularity} a fully-supported OCI-mode, allowing you to run OCI containers using ``crun`` or ``runc`` as the low-level runtime, for true OCI runtime compatibility.
+Starting with version 4.0, {Singularity} includes a fully-supported OCI-mode, allowing you to run OCI containers using ``crun`` or ``runc`` as the low-level runtime, for true OCI runtime compatibility.
 (See the `OCI-mode section
 <https://sylabs.io/guides/{userversion}/user-guide/oci_runtime.html>`_ in the user